illucc/Kontraption/README.md

   <h1 align="center">Kontraption</h1>
 </p>

 A Space Engineers inspired addon for Mekanism utilizing Valkyrien Skies 2.
+Aims to add numerous new blocks to create and pilot airships but also new factories to produce high efficiency fuels.

 ## Features